Random Matrix Ensembles For Many-Body Quantum Systems: Classical Random Matrix Ensembles

 \section{Classical Random Matrix Ensembles}

-RMT has been successfully used in diverse areas, such as econophysics, nuclear physics, quantum chaos, wireless communications, number theory, quantum information science, quantum chromodynamics, and so on, with wide ranging applicability to various mathematical, physical and engineering branches \cite{Br-81, Gu-98, Pa-07, Wr-10, Ba-10, Fo-10, Ak-11, Co-12, Ko-14, Bo-16}.
-Random matrix ensembles where first introduced by Wishart in multivariate analysis \cite{Wi-28}.
+RMT has been successfully used in diverse areas, such as econophysics, nuclear physics, quantum chaos, wireless communications, number theory, quantum information science, quantum chromodynamics and so on, with wide ranging applicability to various mathematical, physical and engineering branches \cite{Br-81, Gu-98, Pa-07, Wr-10, Ba-10, Fo-10, Ak-11, Co-12, Ko-14, Bo-16}.
+Random matrix ensembles were first introduced by Wishart in multivariate analysis \cite{Wi-28}.
 Eli Cartan \cite{Ca-35} gave a systematic description of the "classical" ensembles, while the aspects of multivariate analysis were further developed by Pastur \cite{Pa-67}.
 However, their extensive application began with pioneering work of Wigner in 1955 to explain neutron resonance data \cite{Wi-55}.
 Mathematical foundations were laid by Hua \cite{Hua-63}, Mehta and Dyson \cite{Dy-62a, Dy-62b, Dy-62c, Me-04}.
 RMT helps to analyze statistial properties of physical systems whose exact Hamiltonian is too complex to be studied directly.
 The exact Hamiltonian of the system in consideration is represented by an ensemble of random matrices that incorporate the global symmetry properties (namely spin and time-reversal invariance) of the system.
-Remember that $T$ is an involutional anti-unitary operator with $T^2=\pm 1$ \cite{Sa-87}.
+If $T$ denotes the time-reversal operator, it turns out that it is an involutional anti-unitary operator with $T^2=\pm 1$ \cite{Sa-87}.
 Depending on number of half-integer spins and time-reversal ($T$) invariance properties, the classical random matrix ensembles are classified into three classes: Gaussian Orthogonal Ensembles (GOE), Gaussian Unitary Ensembles (GUE) and Gaussian Symplectic Ensembles (GSE).
-Note that, GSE may prove to be appropriate for analyzing generic properties of spin lattice models for fermions with odd number of lattice sites.